AbramsGroup/HTPolyNet/docs/source/user-guide/configuration-files.rst

 Configuration Files
 -------------------

-``HTPolyNet`` expects configuration files to be in ``YAML`` format.
+The configuration file is how the user tells ``HTPolyNet`` what it needs in order to generate a polymerized system beginning with structures of the individual monomers and a description of the polymerization chemistry.  ``HTPolyNet`` expects configuration files to be in ``YAML`` format.
 In essence, the configuration is a set of dictonaries of key:value pairs, with each dictionary corresponding to certain phases of ``HTPolyNet`` execution.

 For example, a simple configuration file that describes building a system of polystyrene from a liquid of styrene monomers might look like::